 For natural wine and fried chicken: A.O.C.

 A.O.C. in Beverly Grove has long been a go-to for special occasions, thanks to chef Suzanne Goin’s refined Californian-French small plates.
 Dishes include parmesan-stuffed bacon-wrapped dates, fried chicken with romesco aioli and chili-cumin butter, and potato gnocchi with Maine lobster.
 The wine list is also a standout for its extensive organic, biodynamic, and sustainable selections.
 Its Spanish courtyard-style patio is a stunner year round, full of ivy, trees, and even balconies.
-Book now.

 For a beer-soaked sunset hang: Ballast Point Long Beach